 Check out my blog post on this topic.
 I’ve tried to make this a comprehensive guide to the PhD application process and what it’s like to study at Cornell Information Science (which is where I did my PhD).
 You might also like to consult this huge list of resources.

 I don’t currently have any paid RA positions for undergrad or master’s students.
-If you’re still interested, please fill out this form.
-Due to the volume of requests, you are unlikely to receive a response unless I have an opening for you.
+If you’re still interested, you can send me an email, but due to the volume of requests, I might not be able to respond.